steflyx/Project_ComputerGraphics/README.md

 It is a 3D version of the classic Tangram game and implements the WebGL technology.

 The game is able to show the user a shape, which the user has to replicate using the classic 7 Tangram pieces.
 The user can check whether his solution is correct and can give up, asking the game to complete the shape for him.

+You can find a live version of the game [at this link!](http://steflyx.com/3DTangram/3DTangram.html)